BellowingMeadows/BellowingMeadows/README.md

 ### Additional Tools

 * [Amiresponsive:](http://ami.responsivedesign.is/) Used to produce the hero image in README.md and check general responsiveness of the pages.
+* [Favicon Generator:](https://realfavicongenerator.net/) Used to create the favicon on the browser tab.
 * [FontAwesome:](https://fontawesome.com/) Large database of icons which I used for my social links, call to action boxes, contact information and email updates form.
 * [Free Formatter:](https://www.freeformatter.com/html-formatter.html) Used to help ensure code was consistently formatted across all pages.
 * [Github:](https://github.com/) Version control and storage of my code.